tecunningham/tecunningham.github.io/_drafts/modularity-in-decision-making.md

 output: pdf_document
 ---

-1. Many strange patterns in decision-making can be explained as coming from the *modularity* of the brain: from an interaction of two systems, which together make decisions.
+1. **Many strange patterns in decision-making can be explained as coming from the *modularity* of the brain:** from an interaction of two systems, which together make decisions.
 Like a guide dog and a blind person together make decisions.
-Two distinct forms:
+There are two distinct forms:

 2. **Information modularity** -- much of our knowledge is stored pre-consciously, meaning we often get strong intuitions but with little introspection into *why* we feel that way.
-This can lead to inconsistencies in decision-making: a typical one is when you are influenced by a feature that you know to be irrelevant in the current situation, but which is *ordinarily* informative, in most typical situations, and so you cannot suppress its influence.
+This can lead to inconsistencies in decision-making: a typical one is when you are influenced by a feature that you know to be irrelevant in the current situation, but you cannot suppress its influence, because the influence goes through subconscious channels.
+In addition: the direction of the influence is often the way in which that features is *ordinarily* informative, in typical situations.

 3. **Preference modularity** -- we often have preferences for *proximal* outcomes, that are detached from the ultimate goal which those outcomes are associated with.
 This also leads to certain characteristic patterns in choice.